 Our focus here is on the ontology of social reality, and for this we need to begin with simple social entities such as claims, obligations and promises.
 If I promise to pay you 10 Euros tomorrow, then I acquire thereby an obligation and you acquire a corresponding claim.
 This is an example of how people do things with words, not only to convey information, but also to promise or grant or withhold permission.
 They thereby bring into being entities of new types – not only claims and obligations, permissions and prohibitions, but also marriage bonds, ownership rights, and many more.
 The latter are not created in one-off fashion.
 Rather, as Searle made clear in his Construction of Social Reality (1995), they are bound together in a variety of evolving networks with other social entities, in ways that have made possible new types of cooperation between human beings.

-It was the phenomenologist and legal ontologist Adolf Reinach who first set forth the potential of an approach to the understanding of social reality along these lines (Reinach 1989, Mulligan 1987, Smith 1990).
+As we saw in Chapter 5, it was the phenomenologist and legal ontologist Adolf Reinach who first set forth the potential of an approach to the understanding of social reality along these lines (Reinach 1989, Mulligan 1987, Smith 1990).
 For Reinach, when we perform a speech act – or what Reinach himself called a “social act” – then, if certain background conditions are satisfied, the world itself changes.
 The performance of a speech act such as promising brings it about that new entities come into being, entities that survive for an extended period of time until their existence is brought to an end, for example through the performance of some other speech act, such as a declaration on the part of the claimant to the effect that he waives his claim.

 It might seem that all of this occurs as if by a strange sort of ontological magic.
 In the case of a simple face-to-face promise, however, we can see how claims and obligations are maintained in existence through the memories, intentions and expectations of the parties involved.
 Here, small networks of claims and obligations are able to sustain successful social cooperation because the human beings involved (a) know each other and know each others’ reputations, and (b) are able to draw on shared memetic cultural equilibria – what we can think of as local ideologies – concerning for example what the expression of certain words in certain contexts will entail for themselves and for their interlocutors.
 Just as words have enduring meanings because of such memetic equilibria – corresponding roughly to what Searle (1983) calls the Background of human abilities, capacities, tendencies, and dispositions – so the speech acts performed with their aid have the capacity to create relations of obligation able to link people together in enduring ways.